tweag/nickel/doc/basics/typing.md

 Static typing or dynamic typing?
 Here comes the eternal debate of languages aficionados.
-While the idea that static typing is pretty much a necessity for standard large codebases, the case of an interpreted configuration language may appear less clear-cut.
+While the idea that static typing is pretty much a necessity for standard large codebases is well established, the case of an interpreted configuration language may appear less clear-cut.

-Nevertheless, whoever has ever faced puzzling dynamic type errors (as in [Nix]()) may have felt the strong need for something better.
-Standard dynamic typing is prone to error messages removed from the actual issue and a location that doesn't point at the offending code .
-This is especially true when working with functions, that tends to delay type errors by passing around ill-formed values until it finally breaks when used in a totally different location.
+Nevertheless, who has ever faced puzzling dynamic type errors (as in [Nix]()) may have felt the strong need for something better.
+Standard dynamic typing is prone to error messages being far removed from the actual issue with a location that doesn't point at the offending code.
+This is especially true when working with functions, that tends to delay type errors by passing around ill-formed values until it eventually breaks somewhere else.

 On the other hand, for pure configuration code, static typing is less useful.
-First, a configuration is a terminating program run once on fixed inputs: here, basic type errors will show up at evaluation anyway.
-What's more, Nickel has a powerful validation system, contracts, that can already do more.
+First, a configuration is a terminating program run once on fixed inputs: here, basic type errors will show up at runtime anyway.
+What's more, Nickel has a powerful validation system, contracts, that can do more than types.

 For those reasons, Nickel takes an hybrid approach called *gradual typing*.
 Gradual typing enables to mix both static typing and dynamic typing.